jazwiecki/vigilant-funicular/README.md

 to try adapting this approach to your own data warehouse.
 It should work in any language with decent testing support.

+## What's with the repo name?

+GitHubt suggested it and I thought sure, that sounds fun.